someguy20336/TypeRight/README.md

 ```

 # Extracting Controller Actions
 Since all of the `ScriptObject`s and `ScriptEnum`s will be objects that you are passing back and forth between web service calls, it would make sense to strongly type those web service, too.
 Currently, TypeRight only works with MVC actions.
 To create a script for MVC Actions, add the `ScriptAction` attribute to the method call.
+The output for these types of scripts will be:

+`<project Root>\Scripts\<Controller Name>\<Controller Name>Actions.ts`

 Let's take a look at an example.
 Say we have this controller:

 ```C#